 All freshmen must live in college residence halls unless they are married or are commuter students living in the area with their parents.
 With the exception of married students living in the area with their wife, commuter students living in the home with their parents, and fifth-year men (one who has completed eight full, full-time semesters), all other students are required to live in and maintain residence in a College-owned facility.
 Only registered students and College-assigned occupants may reside in College-owned facilities.
 The College may make exceptions to this housing policy for students wishing to live off campus, normally only when enrollment exceeds housing capacity.
 Traditional off-campus selection is included in the online room choosing process outlined under Housing Assignments.
 Leases or rental agreements should not be signed until the Online Selection process is complete.
 No items (e.g., flags, banners, tapestries, posters, etc.) may be displayed in the windows or outside of any College-owned housing facilities.
 Only College-issued blinds are approved for installation in windows.

 Though the College tries to grant the preference of each student in making housing assignments, the College’s policy of trying to maintain full residence halls must be adhered to.
 This means that, on occasion, some assignments may have to be changed if there are vacancies in the residence halls.
 Roommate requests are granted whenever possible for upperclassmen; however, some changes may be necessary in the interest of the total housing program.
-The Associate Dean of Students, who will grant roommate requests made by June 1, assigns roommates for freshmen.
+The Director of Residence Life, who will grant roommate requests made by June 1, assigns roommates for freshmen.

-Room changes for upperclassmen are granted by the Associate Dean of Students based on meetings held with the students interested in moving or bringing a roommate into a partially full double occupancy room, suite, quad, or apartment.
+Room changes for upperclassmen are granted by the Director of Residence Life based on meetings held with the students interested in moving or bringing a roommate into a partially full double occupancy room, suite, quad, or apartment.
 Room changes must be approved before any student begins to relocate.
 Only under special circumstances will freshmen be allowed to make a room change before November 1.
 According to the Housing Contract, unapproved room changes will result in a fine of up to $300.

 A roommate’s right to free access to his room at all times must not be abrogated by visitation by guests.
 A roommate’s concurrence is necessary in order for a room to be used for visitation.
 A roommate must not be deprived of his right to privacy, study time, or sleep because of a guest.

-There are to be no organized parties, kegs of beer, or other common-container alcohol in residence halls without the permission of the Dean, or Associate Dean, of Students.
+There are to be no organized parties, kegs of beer, or other common-container alcohol in residence halls without the permission of the Dean of Students or the Director of Residence Life.
 This rule does not preclude groups or couples from getting together in a room on Friday or Saturday nights; however, they should not be noisy, should respect the rights of others, and should obey the law and alcohol policy.
 Socializing in rooms should be limited to no more than twelve people.
 Those who live in fraternity houses or campus cottages with adequate common space may host larger groups.
-The rule does mean that no one may organize a party or invite persons to a social function in or around a residence hall without submitting a party registration form according to College policy and gaining the approval of the Associate Dean of Students.
+The rule does mean that no one may organize a party or invite persons to a social function in or around a residence hall without submitting a party registration form according to College policy and gaining the approval of the Director of Residence Life.

 College policy prohibits the drinking of alcoholic beverages in public on the campus or in College buildings.
 No alcoholic beverages-in either primary or secondary containers-may be present or consumed in public areas (halls, porches, etc.) in or around residence halls, and no alcohol may be provided or served by persons responsible for an approved, organized social activity or party.